rutanshubhayani/ChatBot/frontend/README.md

-# Spur Frontend
+# ChatBot Frontend

-This is the frontend client for the Spur application, built with React, TypeScript, and Tailwind CSS.
+This is the frontend client for the ChatBot application, built with React, TypeScript, and Tailwind CSS.

 ## Prerequisites